nkrusch/awesome-research-guides/readme.md

 Therefore, this collection is a standardizing resource, for junior researchers and advisors, that is independent of institutional circumstances.
 Most entries are drawn from computer science.

-The list was initially curated on demand during the many years of doctoral study.
+The list was initially curated on-demand during many years of doctoral study.
-Since then, it has continued to grow with its creator.
 To increase reach and collaboration potential, the list was converted to an [awesome list](https://awesome.re).
-The preference is to list open access guides that can be accessed and viewed immediately.
-Books are an exception to this rule, and thus organized into a separate category.

 The list is related to a few other awesome lists ([scientific writing](https://github.com/writing-resources/awesome-scientific-writing) and [research tools](https://github.com/emptymalei/awesome-research#readme)), but is unique in its emphasis of guidance over technology.
 There is also a [complementary collection](https://homes.cs.washington.edu/~mernst/advice/) of guides written by a single author.
-In contrast, this list presents advice from multiple experts and in many formats (essays, presentations, videos 🎦,…).
+In contrast, this list presents advice from multiple experts and in many formats.
+The list include mainly open access guides (except for books).

 ## Contents